 With over 60% of patients searching on smartphones, Google now uses “Mobile-First Indexing.”
 This means Google predominantly uses the mobile version of your content for indexing and ranking.
 If your site is hard to navigate on a phone, your rankings will suffer.

-Page speed is a direct ranking factor.
+Furthermore, page speed is a direct ranking factor.
 Patients experiencing a medical concern are often anxious; they will not wait for a slow site to load.
 High loading times lead to high “bounce rates” (users leaving immediately), which signals to Google that your site is not helpful.

 -